JuliaData/SplitApplyCombine.jl/README.md

 This package is skewed towards the first question; other work focuses more on the second.
 But in my opinion a successful end result will address both satisfactorily.

-## Recent and upcoming changes

-There are some particular changes posed for v0.7 which affect the design considerations here.

- * The iteration scheme for `Associative` may move closer to that of `AbstractArray`.
-   It is assumed that the iterations will only consist of the *values* of the dictionary, rather than key-value `Pair`s.
-The `pairs(dict)` function will return an iterable over key-value pairs.

- * `NamedTuple` and other potential changes like `getfield` overloading, anonymous structs, and/or inter-procedural constant propagation in inference, will enable simple row-based and columb-based storage of strongly typed tables.
-For example, a `Vector{<:NamedTuple}` could pose as a basic, row-based, in-memory table suitable for REPL work.

 ## Tabular data

 The primary interface for manipulating tabular data is the *relational algebra*.
 A